Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](RT.png)

-A firewall policy (Project-FWP) is created alongside the deployment of firewall.
-This policy allows the configuration of Application rule, Network rule and DNAT rule.
+With the firewall policy (Project-FWP), the Application rule, Network rule and DNAT rule could be configured.

 ![image](fwp.png)